YellowFive5/OneHundredAndEighty/README.md

 - **Cameras HFOV** - Horizontal field of view of your cameras [default is 85].
 - **Cam resolution width**  - [default is 1028]
 - **Cam resolution height** - [default is 720]
-- **Moves extraction value** - calculated after two images difference find value, with the help of which system understand, that you move your hand to extract darts from dartboard. [default is 8000]
 - **Move detected sleep time** - delay in seconds after moves on cam detected.
-Need to wait until dart fully sticks in dartboard after flight. [default is 0.75]
+Need to wait until dart fully sticks in dartboard after flight. [default is 0.25]
-- **Moves noise value** - calculated after two images difference find value to reduce noise moves. [default is 175]
+- **Threshold sleep time** - delay in seconds after all cams working circle. [default is 0.25]
+- **Extraction sleep time** - delay in seconds to stop detection process, when you extract darts from dartboard. [default is 4]
 - **Smooth gaussian value** - value to smooth images in process of work.
 Not need to change it. [default is 5]
-- **Threshold sleep time** - delay in seconds after all cams working circle. [default is 0.3]
-- **Extraction sleep time** - delay in seconds to stop detection process, when you extract darts from dartboard. [default is 4]
 - **Minimal contour arc** - value, with the help of which system search dart contour after throw detected. [default is 105]
+- **Maximal contour arc** - value, with the help of which system search dart contour after throw detected. [default is 265]
+- **Minimal contour area** - value, with the help of which system search dart contour after throw detected. [default is 336]
+- **Maximal contour area** - value, with the help of which system search dart contour after throw detected. [default is 3300]
+- **Minimal contour width** - value, with the help of which system search dart contour after throw detected. [default is 8]
-- **Moves dart value** - calculated after two images difference find value, with the help of which system detects dart-moves. [default is 600]
+- **Maximal contour width** - value, with the help of which system search dart contour after throw detected. [default is 44]

 Most of this values you don’t need to change, but if you want you can experiment.